Philip Carteret Silvester: Career

-Young Carteret entered the navy in 1792, under the care of his father's old lieutenant, Captain (afterwards Admiral) Sir Erasmus Gower, on board Lion, in which he went out to China, and returned in 1794.
+Carteret entered the navy in 1792, under the care of his father's old lieutenant, Captain Erasmus Gower, on board Lion, in which he went out to China, and returned in 1794.
 He was then with Gower in the Triumph, and was slightly wounded in the partial engagement with the French fleet on 17 June 1795.
-On 8 October 1795 he was promoted to be lieutenant of the Impérieuse, frigate; he afterwards served in the Greyhound, Britannia, and Cambrian, in the Channel and on the coast of France; and on 29 April 1802 was promoted to be commander of the Bonne Citoyenne sloop in the Mediterranean.
+On 8 October 1795 he was promoted to be lieutenant of the Impérieuse, frigate; he afterwards served in the Greyhound, Britannia, and Cambrian, in the Channel and on the coast of France; and on 29 April 1802 was promoted to be commander of the sloop HMS Bonne Citoyenne in the Mediterranean.
 She was paid off in 1803, and in 1804 Carteret was appointed to the 18-gun brig Scorpion, in which he was actively employed in the North Sea; and on 11 April 1805 captured a Dutch vessel bound for the West Indies with a cargo of arms and military stores.

 In December 1805 he was sent out to the West Indies, where, during the greater part of 1806, he was engaged in watching and sending intelligence of the French squadron under Willaumez, so that it was not till his return to England in the spring of 1807 that he received his commission as post-captain, dated 22 January 1806.

 In 1809 he served as a volunteer on board the Superb, bearing the flag of Sir Richard Goodwin Keats, in the expedition to the Scheldt, where his conduct, especially in covering the evacuation of Walcheren, was highly commended by Sir Richard John Strachan, the commander-in-chief, and Commodore Owen, in actual command of the operations.
 In the summer of 1811 Carteret was appointed to the Naiad, a 46-gun frigate, in which on 20 September he was off Boulogne when a division of the French flotilla got under way and stood along the coast, under the eyes of Napoleon I, who, on the next day, witnessed a detachment of this division cut off, brought to action, and captured by the Naiad, with three gun brigs in company.
 The rest of the division escaped under the guns of the batteries which lined the coast.